Azure/iotedgedev/README.md

 1. Set `CONTAINER_REGISTRY_SERVER` in .env to `localhost:5000`.
 You can enter a different port if you'd like to.
 1. Add `localhost:5000` and `127.0.0.1:5000` to Docker -> Settings -> Daemon -> Insecure Registries

+> In the latest `iotedgedev` build, step 2 above hasn't been required.
+But, if you run into issues, you may want to try adding those Insecure Registries.

 `iotedgedev` will look for `localhost` in your setting and take care of the rest for you.

 ## IoT Edge Device Setup